PavanRangani/docs/docs/prd/investments-views/capital-calls-and-distributions.md

         - Applicable only for the `Completed` & `All` tabs.
         - It shows the total amount of the `Capital Call` or `Cash Distribution` and total shares of `Stock Distribution`.
 - Shows `Call Amount` for Capital Call or `Cash Distribution` for Cash Distribution or `Value` for the Stock Distribution.
-- Sorting order: Primary sorting on Family, Secondary on Investor, Territory on Fund and Fourth on Issue date (Lowest date shown first)
+- Sorting order of each tabs:
+    - First sorting on Descending order of Issue date (most recent date on top), Second sorting on alphabetical order of Family, Third sorting on alphabetical order of Investor, Fourth sorting on alphabetical order of Fund.
 - On hover, shows hover effect.
 - On click of row except the `Investor` and `Fund` column, opens the activity tab of that fund in the other tab.